Ezzerof/RestApiTestingProject/README.md

 ## Description

 Testing API part of a project by using Spring Boot framework, JUnit, Mockito, MockMvc, H2 Embedded DB and SQL.
-I have experience in testing REST API's by using Rest Assured and now I found a new way of doing that with Spring Boot and to be honest I found it very useful and easy
+I have experience in testing REST API's by using Rest Assured and now I found a new way of doing that with Spring Boot and to be honest I found it very useful and easy.

 ## How to Install and Run the Project